Works with their own pages

 - The television episodes "Human Nature"/"The Family of Blood" had their basis in the Doctor Who New Adventures novel Human Nature by Paul Cornell, who also wrote the adaptation.

 - The idea of top-ranking Daleks being gold-painted began in the Peter Cushing films, but made its way into the first couple of colour TV Dalek stories.
 Speaking of the Cushing films, the new Daleks props introduced in "Victory of the Daleks" take their technicolor design from those of the movies and a couple of design elements (most notably the balljoints for the eyestalks.) from the same comics the Dalek Emperor first appeared.
 The smallest Dalek time unit, the "rel", also began in films and comics but has been incorporated into TV canon in post-2005 Dalek stories.

-- The look of the Daleks' flying saucers, which first appeared on the DVD release of The Dalek Invasion of Earth as replacement special effects, and later appeared in the series itself, was originally from the comic strips.
+- The look of the Daleks' flying saucers, which first appeared on the DVD release of "The Dalek Invasion of Earth" as replacement special effects, and later appeared in the series itself, was originally from the comic strips.

-- A glass Dalek was first mentioned in David Whitaker novelisation of the original Dalek story: Doctor Who in an Exciting Adventure with the Daleks.
-A glass Dalek eventually made it into TV canon in Revelation of the Daleks.
+- A glass Dalek was first mentioned in David Whitaker's novelisation of the original Dalek story: Doctor Who in an Exciting Adventure with the Daleks.
+A glass Dalek eventually made it into TV canon in "Revelation of the Daleks".

 - The episode "The Power of Three" brought Kate Stewart, the daughter of the Brig, into the series.